Tracking asset allocation across multiple accounts

 In short, although there is a single guiding principle behind my portfolio, it is a bit of a jumbled mess in execution.
 It makes it hard for me to track my performance across a mess of accounts and investments.

-Keeping track of my allocation across accounts
+Keeping track of my allocation across all of my accounts

 I do have a method to my madness, however.
 I use Personal Capital to keep track of my entire financial life, including my mortgage, checking, retirement, investment accounts and even my house value (they have a Zillow connector).
 Beyond the basic features, there are some extremely helpful investment features for tracking allocation across accounts that everyone should try to take advantage of... especially if you are managing your own investments like I am.